 Generally, the rates for this type of bond will start at 2% for preferred applicants with strong personal credit and financial statements (if required) but are often rated between 3-5% of the required bond limit.
 Non-standard and collateralized rates are also available.
 For example, a $10,000.00 bond requirement could result in a $200.00 annual premium for preferred applicants but can range based on credit up to a $2,500.00 annual premium with possible collateral required.

 Ready to apply?
 For requests under $25,000.00, we can often provide an approval based on just a completed bond application and review of the personal credit of the applicant(s).
 We may also need to review the Utility company’s specific bond form if requested.
 However, for the best terms, and for any bonds over $25,000.00, typically business and personal financial statements are required.
-Due to the financial nature of this bond obligation, it is considered a hazardous bond type and therefore usually requires a bit more underwriting review than any other standard license or permit bond.
+Due to the financial nature of this bond obligation, it is considered a hazardous bond type and therefore usually requires a bit more underwriting review than any other standard license or permit bonds.